 You could think about steak too, but that could get pretty pricey depending on this size of your crowd!

-Taco meat ideas:
+Taco meat ideas and recipes:

 - ground beef